 - Refine and simplify your growth strategy.
 Are your assumptions believable?
 Professional investors will easily see through pie-in-the-sky predictions.

 Treat the bullet-list above as a checklist for your investor deck.
 Make sure each item is included and that the story you tell matches your presentation.

 Use your time wisely.
 The J.P.
 Morgan Conference runs four days.
 But despite the importance of the event, it isn’t always necessary to stay for its entirety.
 Two days in San Francisco can prove to be very productive with proper planning.

 The most important element of that plan is to create a list of desired meeting partners.
 At the conference, people with time to fill often load up their schedules with meetings with private equity and debt-focused firms.
 If your balance sheet is flush and you don’t need additional capital, these might prove to be a waste of time.
 Or they’ll meet with service providers like law firms or headhunters.
 Take these meetings if you need those services, but don’t feel the need to take them just to fill time.

-Westwicke can help with fine-tuning your investor deck, vetting meeting candidates, making introductions, analyzing benefits/risks to alternative financing options and more, for the J.P.
+Get the most out of the J.P.
+Morgan Healthcare Conference in 2023.
+ICR Westwicke can help with fine-tuning your investor deck, vetting meeting candidates, making introductions, analyzing benefits/risks to alternative financing options and more for the J.P.
 Morgan Conference and well beyond.
-Feel free to reach out for conversation about your company’s investor relations needs.
+Learn more today.